prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 Sample coverage is tracked separately from the full descriptor inventory.
 The fixtures must collectively produce every custom or histogram family requiring supplemental checks in at least one populated case, validate every exercised configuration, and fail on missing coverage or gathering errors.
 Empty or removal cases can legitimately emit no samples while retaining their descriptors.
 Custom-collector fixtures cover empty, populated, and removed jobs or files: removed sources stop producing their former series, while a configured scrape job with no targets retains its existing zero-valued metadata metrics.

-The test reads a flat, already-resolved registry, leaving `ref`, `extends`, imports, and group merging to Weaver at authoring time.
-It catches drift before it ships, but tells a deployed downstream nothing about how to follow a rename.
-That needs a versioned rename schema per release, a follow-on.
+The test reads metric groups from the committed `semconv/registry.resolved.json`, using their package annotations to select the expected definitions.
+The Go reader does not resolve authoring constructs.
+This catches drift before it ships; applying renames for deployed downstreams needs a versioned rename schema per release, a follow-on.

 ### Metric lifecycle and evolution